adafruit/PyCon2019/README.md

 #### Restoring or Installing CircuitPython
-[CircuitPython.org](https://adafru.it/cp-cpx) has the current version of the CircuitPython UF2 for the Circuit Playground Express. **WARNING: This process will rarely result in the loss of any files on the board - backup your files if possible first!** To restore or update your board, double-tap the reset button found in the center of the board.
+[CircuitPython.org](https://adafru.it/cp-cpx) has the current version of the CircuitPython UF2 for the Circuit Playground Express. **WARNING: In rare cases, this process can result in the loss of any files on the board - backup your files if possible first!** To restore or update your board, double-tap the reset button found in the center of the board.
 The LEDs will flash red and then turn green, and you’ll see a **CPLAYBOOT** drive show up on your computer.
 Copy the .uf2 file to **CPLAYBOOT**.
 It will disconnect and the drive will disappear.
 A few seconds later, **CIRCUITPY** will reappear.
 If this does not resolve your issue, check out [Welcome->Troubleshooting->CIRCUITPY Drive Issues](https://learn.adafruit.com/welcome-to-circuitpython/troubleshooting#circuitpy-drive-issues-20-20) for instructions to fully erase the filesystem. **The steps found here WILL erase everything on the board.**